Gugulethu-Nyoni/semantq/README.md

 ## Automated Navigation Menu Generation

-Semantq can automatically generate a navigation menu based on your defined routes.
+Semantq can automatically generate a mobile friendly navigation menu based on your defined routes.
 This reduces boilerplate and ensures your navigation stays consistent as your app grows.
 Configuration is done inside your `semantq.config.js`:

 ```js
 semantqNav: {